 Although inspired by the rhetoric and representational allure of countercultural architectural groups, Chrysalis aspired to realize pneumatics beyond an editorial project.
 According to Valerio, "What we did is we said: 'We believe in all that stuff, but we also think that we need to raise the level of technology so that it's not purely ephemeral."24 Chrysalis viewed pneumatics as radical because they offered an alternative to the norms of professional practice and served as a vehicle to expand the boundaries of architecture without abandoning building.
 Chrysalis was dedicated to the advancement of inflatables as a viable form of architectural production by asking what air structures can do, and how they could do it better.
-Their desire to explore experimental lightweight structures as a counterpoint to conventional modes of construction was born out of a desire to, as Valerio explains, "do good architecture in the context of a system, and architectural profession, that seemed completely beholden to and part of the establishment."25 conventional modes of rimented with pneumatics in Los Angeles during the late 1960s amid the entertainment and aerospace industries.
-Their inflatables initially served as stage sets for World Expos, Hollywood films, bathing suit advertisements, magazine, yet, they had a rigorous agenda that involved Inflatables are trippy, cheap, light, imaginative space, not not only the cultural performance of pneumatics-namely, their construction in the media-but, more importantly, their technical performance (i.e., material, structural and environmental).
-As Valerio recounts.
+Their desire to explore experimental lightweight structures as a counterpoint to conventional modes of construction was born out of a desire to, as Valerio explains, "do good architecture in the context of a system, and architectural profession, that seemed completely beholden to and part of the establishment."25

+Chrysalis first experimented with pneumatics in Los Angeles during the late 1960s amid the entertainment and aerospace industries.
+Their inflatables initially served as stage sets for World Expos, Hollywood films, bathing suit advertisements, infant enclosures, and seaside bachelor pads in Playboy magazine, yet, they had a rigorous agenda that involved not only the cultural performance of pneumatics-namely, their construction in the media-but, more importantly, their technical performance (i.e., material, structural and environmental).
+As Valerio recounts,